dojo/docs/dojo/dom-attr.rst

 .. contents ::
     :depth: 2

 This module defines the core Dojo DOM attributes API.
-This module will eventually be retired and wholly superseded by the :ref:`dojo/dom-prop <dojo/dom-prop>` module in the future.
 The standard return variable for this module is ``domAttr``.

 Features